Robert-Mones/CarPi/README.md

 4. Connect the other ribbon cable to each USB plug
 5. Plug in the HDMI cable to the Raspberry Pi and the display (with the right-angle connector connected to the display)
 6. Connect the USB cable to the Raspberry Pi and the display (with the right-angle Micro USB connector connected to the display)
+7. Connect the + and - wires for each speaker to the Amp2
+8. Connect the 12V and GND wires from your car to the Amp2

+> Note: If you are connecting four speakers to the system, you will need to run them in parallel or series.
+With 4Ω speakers, connect the left speakers together in series (+ to -), which connects to the left channel, and the right speakers together in series, which connects to the right channel.
+With 8Ω speakers, connect the left speakers together in parallel (+ to +; - to -), which both connect to the left channel, and the right speakers together in parallel, which both connect to the right channel.

 #### Software
 There will be an image file in Releases.
 This file will allow you to flash an SD card with a working copy of the software.
 There is no additional setup, it should just work (assuming the hardware is setup properly).
 The root password is carpi.